 Homelessness 101: Principles on Housing First & Harm Reduction on ZOOM

 Homelessness 101 is a series of trainings covering basic content relevant and necessary for all people working in housing and homeless services.
-Quarter 1 of 2021 will provide six sessions in the months of January, February and March.
-This training is 4 of 6.
+Quarter 4 of 2021 will cover all 6 topics in November & December.

 Principles of Housing First & Harm Reduction: Harm Reduction is a best practice approach to quickly and successfully connect individuals and families experiencing homelessness to permanent housing without preconditions and barriers to entry, such as sobriety, treatment or service participation requirements.
 Housing First is also a philosophy that shapes the crisis response system and Coordinated Entry and is important knowledge for everyone, not just those working in Housing First programs.
 In this training we discuss the overlapping principles of these two strategies and how they fit into supportive housing programs.